Germany cyber security and cyber crime statistics

 9. The average cost of ransomware attacks in Germany was more than $1.73 million

-Sophos also took into consideration the cost of remediation for a ransomware attack.
-In Germany, the average cost was $1.73 million in 2021, a 48 percent increase on 2020 ($1.17 million).
+The 2022 Sophos report also took into consideration the cost of remediation for a ransomware attack.
+In Germany, the average cost was $1.73 million in 2021, a 48 percent increase from 2020 ($1.17 million).
 This worked out above the global average of $1.40 million.
 Belgian firms faced the largest costs to remediate ransomware attacks, shelling out an average of $3.71 million.

 10. 81% of companies hold cyber security insurance

-One more interesting insight from the Sophos report pertained to cyber security insurance.
-Well over three-quarters of German companies (81 percent) have cyber security included in their policies.
+In its 2022 report, Sophos revealed that well over three-quarters of German companies (81 percent) have cyber security included in their policies.
 While this sounds quite high, it actually puts the country just below average (82 percent) of all countries studied.
 Half of companies that hold cyber insurance have ransomware included in their insurance policy.

 11. 27% of companies pay for standalone cyber insurance